Victonicy/Career_Change_Analysis/README.md

      ORDER BY Total_dependency DESC;
 -- Based on Current occupation, personnells working as Lawyers have a higher retention rate (459), up next are Business Analyst(455) then Teachers (434)
 ```

 ### Key Findings

+- A total of 9,777 individuals with PhDs were identified, with Biology having the highest number of career change events (703).
+- Individuals aged 55–59 are most likely to change careers (732 personnel), while those aged 25–29 are least likely (670 personnel).
+- Females are slightly more likely to change careers than males, with a difference of 10 personnel.
+- Personnel aged 50–54 show the highest technology adoption rate, with 129 individuals at the top level.
+- Geographic mobility has minimal impact, with 3,857 non-mobile individuals and 1,731 mobile individuals changing careers.
+- Certifications play a minor role in career stability, as 2,339 individuals without certifications experienced career changes.
+- Skill gaps vary by field of study, influencing career change likelihood.
+- Personnel with 15 and 21 years of experience are more likely to change careers.
+- Individuals with lower job satisfaction (levels 1–4) are most prone to career changes, but satisfaction levels minimally influence the number of events.
+- High-growth industries correlate with increased career switching, while job opportunities do not significantly deter changes.
+- Strong professional networks show little effect on career stability.
+- Salary impact on career changes remains inconclusive, but lower job security increases career change interest.
+- Family influence minimally affects career changes, while mentorship availability slightly correlates with higher stability.
+- Freelancers are more likely to switch careers, showing a higher career change propensity.

+### Recommendations

 ####
-Field of Study and Stability:

-- Art fields exhibit the highest career stability.
-- Biology has the highest number of career changes among individuals with PhDs.

-Demographics:

-- Females are slightly more likely to change careers than males.
-- Individuals aged 55-59 are most likely to transition careers.

-Experience and Job Satisfaction:

-- Career changes occur across all experience levels, with the highest changes seen at 15 and 21 years of experience.
-- Low job satisfaction (levels 1–4) significantly increases the likelihood of career changes.

-Certifications:

-- Certification presence has limited influence on career stability.

-Skill Gap and Growth Rate:

-- Skill gaps vary by field and correlate with increased career changes.
-- Higher industry growth rates do not deter career transitions.

-Geographic Mobility:
+- Develop career counseling programs for individuals aged 55–59 and technology training for those aged 50–54 to address specific concerns and upskilling interests.
+- Prioritize improving job satisfaction for personnel at levels 1–4 and adopt retention strategies in high-growth industries to reduce talent turnover.
+- Create skill enhancement initiatives for fields like Biology with significant skill gaps and promote certification programs to increase participation and career growth.
+- Facilitate geographic mobility opportunities to explore potential benefits for career satisfaction and retention, while designing flexible roles for freelancers to leverage their

-- Mobility has little effect on career change likelihood.
+  diverse skills and reduce career change likelihood.
+- Expand mentorship programs and strengthen professional networking opportunities to improve career satisfaction and stability for individuals considering career changes.